whoisryosuke/blender-render-dpi/README.md

 1. Set the DPI.
 1. Press **"Sync Size with Pixels"** button.
 You should see the "Resolution X and Y" change pixel size.

+> ⚠️ Note that **your image in Blender will still save as 72dpi unless you use the "auto save" feature.** You'll need to use a tool like Photoshop to convert it to 300dpi (using Image > Image Size).
+But using this addon - your image won't lose any quality since you'll have all the pixel density you need for the resolution change.

+## Saving with DPI

-> ⚠️ Remember, your image won't save with the proper DPI if you render and use `Image > Save Image`.
+Your image won't save with the proper DPI if you render and use `Image > Save Image`.
 Blender by default saves in 72dpi.
-If you need to **save with proper DPI, turn on "auto save"** (see below).

-## Saving with DPI

 If you want to save your images with proper DPI, make sure the **"Auto Save"** checkbox is on.